 In nutshell New York city would always top my list of places to visit in the USA.

-We travelled Delhi to Pathankot by Dhauladhar Express and made the return journey by the same train as well.
+There is no direct train from Delhi to Dharamshala.
+We travelled Delhi to Pathankot by Dhauladhar Express and from Pathankot to Dharamshala by taxi.
+We made the return journey by the same train as well.
 I had looked up the net for the difference between Pathankot station and Pathankot Cantt and made the booking for the station code PTK.
 Pathankot Cannt’s station code is PTKC.

 The train starts from Old Delhi Sation.
 The night time journey is very convenient because one can easily sleep with stretched out on the berth.
 The train arrived towards 8 am at Pathankot.
 Taxis are easily available as soon one exits the platform.
 The greatest benefit of train stations in smaller towns is that they are cleaner and one has to walk lesser.